prershen/2048/README.md

 # 2048
-A shorted version of 2048 implemented for 256
+A different version of 2048 implemented for 256